National Pension Scheme-NPS

 - Subscriber has to enroll for PRAN number either online or offline mode.In online mode, enrollment can be done at official website.

-- On successful enrolment, CRA will provide Permanent Retirement Account Number (PRAN) will be allotted to the subscriber.
+- On successful enrolment, CRA will provide Permanent Retirement Account Number (PRAN) to the subscriber.

 - Subscriber can contribute during his working life to create a retirement corpus.